Big Brother Slavnih

 Big Brother Slavnih (lit.
-Big Brother Famous) was the celebrity version of Big Brother in Slovenia.
+Big Brother Famous) is the celebrity version of Big Brother in Slovenia.
 It began on 3 October 2010, two and a half years after the Big Brother 2.
 Nina Osenar, who was hosted the previous seasons, returned to host the show.

 As of October 27, 2010, this season averaged a 43% ratings share making it the highest-rated Slovenian season of Big Brother to air so far.

 On Day 27, Big Brother Slovenia took part in a swap with Big Brother Finland 2010, in which Slovenia's Sandra swapped houses with Finland's Niko N. Ultimately, it was early front runner Jože Činč who won the season.

 The baseline grand prize was €150,000.
 Housemates were to complete tasks every week during the show.
 For every incomplete task, Big Brother reduced the total prize by €15,000.
 After ten weeks, the total prize stood at €90,000.
 The lost €60,000 was given to charity.